jguida941/Simple_RSA_Crack_Viz/README.md

 **Tech Stack:** Python, PyQt6
 **Author:** [Justin Guida](https://github.com/jguida941)

-> Visual RSA Cryptography Demo: Encrypts and decrypts basic RSA keys with full step-by-step GUI visualization using PyQt6.
-Ideal for education, CTFs, and cryptography learners.

 ---

 ## Overview

 **MiniRSA_Breaker** is an an interactive PyQt6 application that visualizes the RSA encryption and decryption process for educational purposes.
-It is a standalone tool based on real modular arithmetic, character mapping, and key generation—demonstrating how passwords and encryption can be reversed using only math.
+**It is a standalone tool based on real modular arithmetic, character mapping, and key generation—demonstrating how passwords and encryption can be reversed using only math.
 ---

 ## Features